-Expansion of ancient semi-natural woodlands is very often desirable, especially for small woods, to secure their long-term future.
+Expansion of ancient semi-natural woodlands is very often desirable especially for small woods to secure their long-term future.

 Each wood is unique in its characteristics and its relationship to the surrounding landscape.
-Many form part of distinctive, even unique landscapes and possess a form which expresses their individual history.
-Whilst some appear uniform, most encompass significant small-scale variety of site conditions.
+Although many beech-ash woods have become fairly uniform, due to past encouragement of beech monocultures, most encompass significant small-scale variety of site conditions.
 Within practicable limits, the aim should be to reflect this inherent diversity in future management.